bernhardAxonIvy/doc/source/engine-guide/monitoring/process-element-performance.rst

 Configure
 ---------

-On an Axon.ivy Engine it is possible to dump out performance statistic informations, periodically into a CSV formatted file.
-This allows to analyse the performance of the engine and to detect long running and performance intensive process elements and processes.
+It is possible to configure |ivy-engine| to print out performance statistic informations periodically into a CSV formatted file.
+This allows to analyze the performance of the engine and to detect long running and performance intensive process elements and processes.
 The file contains detailed informations of each executed process element since the last dump.

-After activation the informations are collected and written to the :file:`log` directory of the Axon.ivy Engine installation.
-The file contains the following
+After activation, all performance related information is collected and written to the :file:`log` directory of your |ivy-engine| installation.
+The file name has the pattern :file:`performance_statistic_jjjj-mm-tt_hh-mm-tt.csv` (e.g. :file:`performance_statistic_2011-03-15_09-21-05.csv`)
-name: :file:`performance_statistic_jjjj-mm-tt_hh-mm-tt.csv`
-(e.g. :file:`performance_statistic_2011-03-15_09-21-05.csv`)

 Process element performance statistics are not collected by default.
-They can be enabled in the :code:`ProcessEngine` section of the :ref:`ivy-yaml` file.
+They need to be enabled in the :code:`ProcessEngine` section of the :ref:`ivy-yaml` file.

-Analyse
+Analyze
 -------

 All time values are in milliseconds.
-The execution of some process elements are separated in two categories internal and external.
+The execution of most process elements gets divided into two categories, internal and external.

 **Internal Category**
-    The internal category is used for the execution time in the process engine itself without the external exection.
+    The internal category is used for the execution time in the process engine itself, without the external execution time.

 **External Category**
     The external category is used for execution time in external systems.
-In the table below the process elements are listed which use the external category.
+In the table below the process elements are listed that use the external category.

 +-----------------------+---------------------------------------------------------------------+------------------------------------------------------------+
 | Process Element       | Internal Category                                                   | External Category                                          |